dgerosa/website/_pages/_group.md

 - **Viola De Renzis**.
 Milano-Bicocca, 2021–2024.
 Supported by the ERC.
 Then postdoc at the University of Aix-Marseille, France.
 - **Daria Gangardt**.
 Birmingham, 2020–2024.
 Supported by STFC.
 Then Research Associate at the UK Centre for Ecology & Hydrology (UKCEH).
 - **Matthew Mould**.
 Birmingham, 2019–2023.
 Supported by STFC.
-Then postdoc at the Massachusetts Institute of Technology (MIT), Boston MA (USA).
+Then postdoc at the Massachusetts Institute of Technology, USA.

 ## Former MSc students